Next-Generation Compiler Technologies

 Many compilers are tailored to specific workloads and hardware platforms.
 To fully embrace the increased complexity and diversity of hardware and software frameworks used, it's important that compiler technology become more open, flexible, and transparent.

-BTW, did you know that 2022 is Fortran’s 65th birthday?
-Well, its commercial birthday, anyway—it was released commercially by IBM in 1957.
-It’s a language now but began its life as a “code interpreter”, so essentially was the precedent for the modern compiler.
+By the way, did you know that 2022 is Fortran's 65th birthday?
+Well, it's its commercial birthday, anyway—IBM* released it commercially in 1957.
+It's a language now, but it began its life as a "code interpreter," so it was essentially the precedent for the modern compiler.

 Intel's Move to LLVM*

-SH: Today’s compilers have many optimization techniques.
-In the case of Intel’s highly advanced compilers, there are many hundreds of optimizations.
-To achieve the ultimate performance, the challenges are which transformation to run in the optimization pipeline, and how to tune those transformations via heuristics.
+Steve: Today's compilers have many optimization techniques.
+In the case of Intel's highly advanced compilers, there are many hundreds of optimizations.
+To achieve the ultimate performance, the challenges are which transformation to run in the optimization pipeline and how to tune those transformations via heuristics.

 With millions of permutations, this is a daunting challenge.
 Choosing the right optimizations and heuristics for compiler transformations is often a game of best guesses, which leads to not optimal optimizations.
 This is where AI and machine learning can help identify the best choices for a specific source code.
 For example, AI can help identify the ideal heuristic and set of optimizations.